-A line that assists traders in tracking trends that incorporates price behavior over time.
+A line that assists traders in tracking trends that incorporates price behaviour over time.

 Fundamental Analysis (FA)

-In cryptocurrency terminology, it refers to the method of researching and evaluating the intrinsic value of a currency.
+In cryptocurrency terminology, it refers to researching and evaluating a currency’s intrinsic value.
 This is done by complementing price movement data from technical analysis graphs with external factors.
-Anything that could meaningfully influence the price of the currency in question, such as news or information on its creators is analyzed.
+Anything that could meaningfully influence the price of the currency in question, such as news or information on its creators, is analysed.

-If a trader is “going long” (or “taking a long position”), it means that they are betting a currency price will soon increase in value (or appreciate).
+If a trader is “going long” (or “taking a long position”), it means that they are betting a currency price will soon increase in value.

-This is a line of characters that represent a particular cryptographic key.
-These are generated by hash algorithms to incorporate data into these hashes.
+This is a line of characters that represents a particular cryptographic key.
+Hash algorithms generate these to incorporate data into these hashes.
 Any modification to the hash changes the data, and vice versa.

 Initial Coin Offering (ICO)

-This is the process of raising money for the distribution of a new type of token, popularized by Ethereum.
+This is the process of raising money to distribute a new token popularised by Ethereum.
 Tokens are offered in return for investment.

-Transactions done as quickly as possible at the current market price.
+Transactions are done as quickly as possible at the current market price.

 The general price of a currency at a given time.

-In cryptocurrency terminology, this is the act of solving cryptographic puzzles with software in order to confirm transactions, then adding them to the public ledger.
+In cryptocurrency terminology, this is solving cryptographic puzzles with software to confirm transactions and then add them to the public ledger.
 Miners get rewarded with coins for performing this action.

-A word unique to cryptocurrency terminology, this is when the price of a particular currency increases quickly.
-The joke being, the price goes through the stratosphere on its way to the moon.
+A word unique to cryptocurrency terminology is when the price of a particular currency increases quickly.
+The joke is that the price goes through the stratosphere to the moon.

 Any server or computer hosting the distributed blockchain.
 These distributed nodes maintain the integrity of the public ledger.

 This is pretty much what it says – selling in a panic when the currency prices are low and seem to be going further down.
-It is an example of how emotions can have an effect on the market.
+It is an example of how emotions can affect the market.